-We compared the effectiveness of software cognitive empowerment training perceptual-motor program reconstruction on academic self-efficacy and academic engagement in male high school students.
+We compared the effectiveness of software cognitive empowerment training and perceptual-motor reconstruction program training on academic self-efficacy and academic engagement in male high school students.
 The results revealed that both interventions significantly increased academic self-efficacy and academic engagement, while there were no significant differences between the two interventions.
-We did not find any study comparing the effectiveness of interventions.
+We did not find any study comparing the effectiveness of two interventions.